ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mart/common_mart.md

 Use case: Everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges, exclude specific projects, etc

-Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_event for more details).
+Note: This model includes events occurring before a gitlab.com user was created (ex: imported projects; see fct_event for more details).
 Events not tied to a specific user are included.

 {% enddocs %}